 The Vancouver School Board employs several multicultural home school workers to assist students and parents in communication and involvement in the school system.
-The worker for the Cantonese/ Mandarin language is Susanna Song and the worker for the Korean language is Sharmaine Kim-Oh.
-Their offices are located at Magee Secondary 604-754-0372 and Killarney Secondary 604-713-6000 (voice mailbox # 2407) respectively.
-Speakers of other languages are also available by request.
+Interpreters are available by request.

 SWIS Worker

 The Settlement Worker assists new families in the settlement process into the Vancouver community.
 To contact Magee's SWIS worker, Elisabeth Chan, please call 604-713-6000 (voice mailbox # 2485).